Skip to main content

 Technical rejections

-• Submitting the form late, which may lead to penalties.
+• Submitting the form late

 • Ensure form edition is current